Notts County F.C.: Honours

 Notts County have won two cup competitions in their history; the FA Cup in the 1893–94 season, and the Anglo-Italian Cup in the 1994–95 season.
 Notts have won eight league titles in total; they have been second tier champions three times, third tier champions twice, and fourth tier champions three times.
 Their most recent championship was the League Two title won in the 2009–10 season.
-Notts have won six other promotions, most recently by beating Chesterfield in the 2023 National League play-off final.
+Notts have won seven other promotions, most recently by beating Salford City in the 2026 League Two play-off final.